Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 Sync Markers
    Sync Markers with keyframe edits.
 Show Pose Markers
-   Available in :doc:`Action </editors/dope_sheet/action>` and :doc:`Shape Key </editors/dope_sheet/shape_key>`
+   Available in :doc:`Action </editors/dope_sheet/action>` and :doc:`Shape Key </editors/dope_sheet/shape_key>` modes.
-   modes.
    Shows pose markers owned by the active action instead of the scene ones.
 Make Markers Local
-   Available in :doc:`Action </editors/dope_sheet/action>` and :doc:`Shape Key </editors/dope_sheet/shape_key>`
+   Available in :doc:`Action </editors/dope_sheet/action>` and :doc:`Shape Key </editors/dope_sheet/shape_key>` modes.
-   modes.
    Converts selected scene markers in pose markers, assigning them to the active action.

-For more informations and the descriptions of the other marker tools see :ref:`Editing Markers <animation-markers-editing>`.
+For more information and the description of the other marker tools see :ref:`Editing Markers <animation-markers-editing>`.